mbbischoff/website/about.md

 ![Photo of Matthew Bischoff](/assets/matthew.jpg)

 I’m Matthew Bischoff.
-I’m an iOS developer and manager in New York.
+By day I’m an iOS engineering manager at [Tumblr](https://tumblr.com) where we make apps for creators and their audiences.
+And by night, I run an small software company with my best friends, [Lickability](http://lickability.com).

 ## Projects